Keysankohkan/count-down-/README.md

-# count-down-
+# count-down

-.you need to put video in img folder to work
+you need to put video in img folder to work